karthikviswanathn/karthikviswanathn.github.io/_news/announcement_1.md

-🚨 **Workshop Announcement**: *Interpretability in LLMs using Geometric and Statistical Methods*   <br> I am organizing a workshop taking place on May 27-28 where we will explore recent developments in interpretability for large language models (LLMs) usig geometric and statistical methods.
+🚨 **Workshop Announcement**: *Interpretability in LLMs using Geometric and Statistical Methods*   <br> I am organizing a workshop taking place on May 27-28 where we will explore recent developments in interpretability for large language models (LLMs) using geometric and statistical methods.
 The workshop aims to provide an accessible introduction to these approaches, discussing their potential to address key challenges in AI alignment, safety, and efficiency, while providing an overview of the current research problems in LLM interpretability. <br>